What Causes Night Sweats & Can They Be Stopped?

-If you are looking to stop sweating in bed and hot flushes, here are 10 self-help remedies we recommend:
+If you are looking to stop sweating in bed and hot flushes, here are 10 self-help remedies we recommend for men, women, and children to help prevent night sweats:

 1. Wear loose and light clothing to sleep in

 2. Dress in layers so you can remove them easily if you get too hot during the night

 3. Don’t sleep with your heating on